What Is a Staging Site? How Do You Set One Up?

 This enables you to use your account login credentials to connect Local to your website’s hosting provider if you’re using WP Engine or Flywheel.
 Once you complete that step, you can use the Connect icon to push and pull updates between your website and your local environment as needed.

-Develop Safely With WP Engine
+Develop on a Safe Staging Site With WP Engine

 Ranging from Personal subscriptions ($29 per month) to custom-priced Enterprise packages, all our users have access to staging websites and around-the-clock support.
 Set up your first WordPress staging site today!